sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 ## Footnotes

-[^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same nonce, then approving it on-chain.
+[^1]: The Gnosis Safe owners can cancel a Merkle root that hasn't been approved on-chain by signing a new Merkle root that has the same deployment nonce, then approving it on-chain.
 This prevents the old Merkle root from ever being approved.

-[^2]: We prevent the same Merkle root from being approved in more than one `SphinxModuleProxy` by including the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and checking that this field matches the current address in the `SphinxModuleProxy`'s `approve` function.
+[^2]: It's not possible to reuse a signed Merkle root in a different `SphinxModuleProxy` because we include the address of the `SphinxModuleProxy` in the `APPROVE` Merkle leaf, and we check that this field matches `address(this)` in the `SphinxModuleProxy`'s `approve` function.

+[^3]: It's not possible to reuse a signed Merkle root in a diferent Gnosis Safe because the Merkle root can only be executed in one `SphinxModuleProxy`[^2] (TODO: see footnote 2?), and each `SphinxModuleProxy` can only execute transactions on one Gnosis Safe.